dotnet/winforms/Documentation/testing.md

 ### Throw unhandled exceptions

-We have been observed unexplainable hanging tests.
+We have been observing unexplainable deadlocked tests.
 To get better handle on the situation we have started trapping `ThreadException`s.
 Each test class must implement the `IClassFixture<ThreadExceptionFixture>` interface similar to the one below:
   ```cs
     public class ButtonBaseTests : IClassFixture<ThreadExceptionFixture>